krishxmatta/dev-zero/src/void-linux-and-suckless-software.md

 $ ./xbps-src binary-bootstrap
 ```

 In the command above, `binary-bootstrap` indicates that container packages will be installed through binaries, either from xbps or a local repository.
-If you were to substitute `binary-bootstrap` for `bootstrap`, packages will be built from scratch using your host system's toolchain; this is not recommended.
+If you were to substitute `binary-bootstrap` with `bootstrap`, packages will be built from scratch using your host system's toolchain; this is not recommended.

 Take note that the above commands only have to be done once to setup `xbps-src`.

 ## Configuring Packages
 This is the fun part, where you get to configure your software with custom configs and patches.
-We won't have to create our own templates as void-packages already includes most Suckless software.
+We won't have to create our own package templates as void-packages already includes most Suckless software.

 ### Using a Custom config.h
 Using a custom config.h file is pretty easy.
-First, create a "files" directory inside the srcpkg folder of the software you're trying to configure.
-This folder may/may not already exist; it depends on what the exact package is.
+First, create a "files" directory inside the srcpkg directory of the software you're trying to configure.
+This "files" directory may/may not already exist; it depends on what the exact package is.

 ```
 $ mkdir srcpkgs/<package-name>/files
 ```

 In here, we'll put our custom config.h; if you already have a config.h ready to go, just download it and put it into the "files" directory.
-For example, taking the config.h for my st build (in this use case, <package-name>=st):
+For example, taking the config.h for my st build (in this use case, \<package-name\> = st):

 ```
 $ curl https://raw.githubusercontent.com/krishxmatta/st/master/config.h --output srcpkgs/<package-name>/files/config.h
 ```

 If you need the default config.h to modify, follow the below steps:

 Extract the package source distribution files into the container.
 This allows you to see all the source files of the package you're trying to build.

 ```